Board of Directors

 Mr. Duelfer is the author of numerous articles and the book, Hide and Seek: The Search for Truth in Iraq.

-Joseph E. Pesce is a founder of Omnis and serves as CEO and President.
+Joseph E. Pesce is the founder of Omnis, Inc. and serves as CEO and President.
 He is directly responsible for establishing the strategic vision of Omnis in all of its business areas and guiding its execution.
 He is also directly involved on a “hands on” basis with some of the most complex research and analytical initiatives of the firm.

 Dr. Pesce is engaged in extensive training and educational activities both as an instructor and as a designer of training programs and materials.
-He is a determined advocate for critical thinking.
+He is a determined advocate for critical thinking, problem solving, analytic methodology, and leadership.

-Joe has over 20 years of extensive experience in science, technology, education and analytic methodology serving within both academia and the U. S. Government.
+Joe has over 25 years of extensive experience in science, technology, space & space policy, and education, within academia, the private sector, and the U. S. Government.

 Dr. Pesce earned his Ph.D., M.Phil., and M.Sc. in Astrophysics from Cambridge University (Peterhouse) and the International School for Advanced Studies in Trieste, Italy, and his B.A. (cum laude and with Honors) in Physics from the University of Colorado at Boulder.